Updated July 28, 2023

 Stories are important components of business analysis.
 They help present the findings in an effective and efficient way.
-Using stories, the final analysis can be presented in a way that is understandable to every stakeholder connected with the project or assignment in the context of which the analysis has been driven.
+Using stories, the final analysis can be presented in a way that is understandable to every stakeholder connected with the project or assignment in the context in which the analysis has been driven.
 Tableau comes with an option to create a story.
 Under this option, there are various functionalities available that help the analyst create a beautiful and meaningful story out of the findings.
-These stories are sheet based and dynamic.
-Moreover, based on the requirement, the stories can also be incorporated in dashboards.
+These stories are sheet-based and dynamic.
+Moreover, based on the requirement, the stories can also be incorporated into dashboards.
 In this article, we will discuss the Tableau Storyline in detail.

 To understand how to create a story in Tableau, we will use a simple example featuring the distribution unit volume dataset.
 It contains data of distribution unit wise volume for a product.
 Important dimensions are the Distribution Unit and Region.
 The distribution Unit is a business area smaller than Region.
 Distribution Volume is a measure that we use in the analysis.

-- We’ll now try to create a story out the above findings.
-To create a story click on “Story” option in the menu bar, then click on “New Story” as shown below.
+6. We’ll now try to create a story out the above findings.
+To create a story click on the “Story” option in the menu bar, then click on “New Story” as shown below.

 Alternatively, the story can also be created by clicking over book symbol in sheet tab as shown in the below screenshot.